Thunderstone (TV series): Season 2

 With the Shadow Master and his minions defeated, Noah stays at North Col but misses Haven and is tempted to go back.
 When he does, he becomes stranded since there is no longer any thunderstone left, or so it seems.
 In this season, the plot revolves around acquiring a large Thunderstone Cube, which Noah learns about from fugitives from the future, named Mayah and her brothers, who brought it there under a lake.
 After obtaining it, Noah realises he could travel back in time and use its power to destroy the Nemesis Comet completely, preventing the apocalypse.
 The season ends with Noah using the energy to completely incinerate the comet and thus, ironically, cause everything he did in Season 1 to cease to exist, in his own words: "Not in this dimension".
 This causes Mayah and her brothers to cease to exist, and the Earth now has a brighter future.
 The comet broke off into a ring of thunderstone that revolves around the Earth, which is a major plot point for season three.

 Season 3

 Noah is recognised for his genius, and this season begins with experimental wormholes of his design.
 This allows him to set up a space colony.
 The people from the future of this space colony wish to assassinate young Noah, because his future self was said to have murdered their parents.
 They use Noah's time travel technology and make several attempts on his life.
 The season involves Noah trying to find the truth about what happened and making peace with these people.

 Broadcast history

 The show aired in the Republic of Ireland on RTÉ Two from 5 February 2001 in the early 2000s.

+Thunderstone has also been aired multiple times over the years in Sri Lanka by the Sri Lanka Rupavahini Corporation, dubbed in Sinhalese under the name "ගිගුරුම් දනව්ව" (gigurum danavva), lit.
+'Thunderstorm'.